-We very much value the daily cycle of prayer and a small group gather each morning at 9am to join in Morning Prayer .
+Monday - Saturday 9.00am.
+We very much value the daily cycle of prayer.
 Anyone is most welcome to come and join the clergy and lay people who gather each day for these prayers.
 They last approximately 20mins.

-The church is open every day from early morning to late afternoon.
+The church is open from 9.30am - Dusk Monday - Friday.
 You can enter church at any time you wish for a moment of quietness and prayer.

-If you have a request for prayer, for yourself, your family, or anything you wish, then please use the prayer cards provided on the Intercession Board which is just inside the main door of the church.
+If you have a request for prayer, for yourself, your family, or anything you wish, then please ring the church office (01692 408971) or, when the church is open, use the prayer cards provided on the Intercession Board which is just inside the main door of the church.
 Your prayer requests will be offered at the Sunday Parish Communion, and during the daily prayers in church.
 The cards are there for others to read and include in their prayer as well.